 - Scoop the cream onto individual plates and serve with orange slices and chopped almonds.

 Food Photography and Styling: I think of this dessert as very fancy so I wanted to create a modern, elegant look.
 The dish is my matte black candle holder and the surface is just a plain black poster board.
 Even though the spoon is antique I thought it worked here because of its elegant shape; I liked how its pointy tip mirrored the tip of the piece of orange slice.
 I “glued” the spoon in place with tacky wax, without it it kept falling over on its side.
-To follow the rule of thirds I made sure to place the spoon on the right vertical line that divides the frame into thirds.
+To follow the rule of thirds I made sure to place the spoon on the right vertical line that divides the frame into thirds and I lit the set from the side with lots of flags to create a dark, moody and dramatic look.